 Tucson Botanical Garden

-We really enjoyed our visit to the Desert Botanical Garden in Phoenix so decided to check out the Tucson Botanical Garden (get your discount pass here!) to see what it was like.
+We enjoyed our visit to the Desert Botanical Garden in Phoenix so we decided to check out the Tucson Botanical Garden (get your discount pass here!) to see what it was like.
 Plus we read that they have a secret weapon.
 Inside the gardens is an adorable restaurant called Cafe Botanica run by longtime and raved-about Tucson native and Gallery of Food chef, Kristine Jensen.

 It's a beautiful oasis inside the gardens and a great place to have breakfast or lunch, or even just a cup of coffee, which is all we had room for after our big breakfast (more on that later).
 We sat and spoke with the server about the food, the restaurant, and the local Tucson area.
 In between helping others and speaking with us, she visited with a beautiful bird on the terrace.